mehdihadeli/food-delivery-microservices/docs/eventcatalog/README.md

 - Use `schema.json` for every event; do not rely only on prose descriptions.
 - Update both `sends` (producer) and `receives` (consumer) service frontmatter so EventCatalog can render accurate flow diagrams.
 - Use consistent naming: event class names end with `V1`, `V2`, etc., and channel exchanges follow the pattern `<event_name_underscore>.primary_exchange`.
-- Add channels for every published event, matching the topology created by `BuildingBlocks.Integration.Wolverine`.
+- Add channels for every published event, matching the topology created by `CloudNativeKit.Integration.Wolverine`.
 - Run `npm run check` in pull requests to catch schema validation and formatting issues early.
 - When a service starts consuming a new event, duplicate or reference the event documentation under the consumer service so the relationship is visible.